jpflandrs/riboDB/README.md

 #### Statistics

-In fact the results are similar, except that extraction not being done, upload will give nothing.
+In fact the method is similar, but extraction is not done, instead you get a table containing informations on the genomes and their quality-tags and the number of ribosomal proteins (Univesal, Bacteria-specific, Archaea-specific).

-This function will be improoved.
+By downloading you will obtain the complete composition (one column for each ribosomal-protein) as a (potentially huge) csv file.

 ## What is behind ?